2006 New York City Cirrus SR20 crash: Investigation

 On October 11, the National Transportation Safety Board dispatched a six-member team from Washington, D.C. to New York City, which arrived at the scene in the evening to take fuel samples and examine clues found in the debris.
 These included the aircraft's bent propeller, a charred memory chip, the undeployed parachute, and Lidle's flight log book.

 The NTSB determined at a final hearing on May 1, 2007, that "the pilots' inadequate planning, judgment, and airmanship in the performance of a 180-degree turn maneuver inside of a limited turning space" caused the crash.
 The investigation was unable to determine whether Lidle or his flight instructor Stanger was at the controls.
-Although there was 2100 ft of space available, the aircraft used only about 1700 ft of width in which to make the 180-degree turn—but this distance was effectively reduced to 1300 ft by the 13 kn easterly winds that day.
+Although there was 2100 ft of space available, the aircraft used only about 1700 ft of width to make the 180-degree turn—but this distance was effectively reduced to 1300 ft by the 13 kn easterly winds that day.
 A bank angle of at least 53 degrees would be required to successfully execute a 180-degree turn in this distance.
 If the required bank was not initiated early then, as the turn progressed, the bank angle would have needed to have been increased, possibly resulting in an aerodynamic stall.
 The investigation was unable to determine if the plane stalled at the time of the crash.
 An animation of the flight path combining radar data with a Coast Guard video of the East River was also presented.

 A 2007 lawsuit brought by Lidle's family against the manufacturer of the aircraft, Cirrus Design, alleging a mechanical defect, was rejected by a jury in May 2011.

 Dramatization

-It is featured in season 2, episode 4, of the TV show Why Planes Crash, in an episode called "Small Planes, Big Problem".
+It is featured in season 2, episode 4, of the TV show Why Planes Crash, in an episode titled "Small Planes, Big Problem", which first aired in 2016.